Tool Introduction

 Frequently Asked Questions

-- A: The thyroid tumor grading information provided by this tool generally refers to the internationally widely adopted Thyroid Imaging Reporting and Data System (TI-RADS) or equivalent domestic imaging assessment standards, aiming to evaluate the malignant risk of thyroid nodules.
+- A: The thyroid tumor grading information provided by this tool generally refers to the internationally widely adopted Thyroid Imaging Reporting and Data System (TI-RADS) or equivalent domestic imaging assessment standards, aiming to assess the malignant risk of thyroid nodules.

 - Q: My report shows a thyroid nodule is Grade 3, should I be worried?

 - A: If your thyroid nodule is rated as Grade 3, it usually indicates a benign cystic-solid nodule in most cases, with clear and well-defined borders, and a low risk of malignancy (generally considered less than 5%).
-Regular follow-up observation is usually recommended, but specific management still needs to be advised by a professional doctor based on your overall condition.
+Regular follow-up observation is usually recommended, but specific treatment still needs to be advised by a professional doctor based on your overall condition.

 - Q: What is the essential difference between Grade 4C and Grade 5 thyroid nodules?